kopurando/virga.app-youtube-dl-GUI-for-OS-X/README.md

 Minimalistic one-button "GUI" for youtube-dl, written in AppleScript (hence for OS X only, tested in Mavericks and Yosemite).
 This simple app lets you download videos and extract audio from websites like YouTube, Vimeo, Mixcloud, Soundcloud etc. with a click of a button in your Dock.

+##Usage
+1. Open a desired URL in Chrome or Safari.
+2. Click the app icon in your Dock.
+3. Profit!

+The app uses an URL from the frontmost browser tab/window, and communicates back using Notification Center.
+You can close browser tab or switch to another tab as soon as you click virga, download will finish in the background.

+If you like to use [custom parameters](https://github.com/rg3/youtube-dl), just create `~/.config/youtube-dl/config` and virga will use it.

 ##Features
 * GUI w/o interface: click a button and job is done (most of the time)
 * Works with Safari and Chrome-based browsers